7. Control Description Language¶

 From CDL-JSON, further translations can be done to a control product line, or to

-generate point lists or English language documentation of the control sequences.
+generate point lists, English language documentation or a semantic model of the control sequences.

 We anticipate that future control product lines use directly CDL as shown in the right of